TuringLang/AbstractMCMC.jl/docs/src/api.md

 AbstractMCMC.from_samples
 ```

-For chains of this type, AbstractMCMC defines the following two methods.
+For chains of this type, AbstractMCMC defines the following methods.

 ```@docs
 AbstractMCMC.chainscat